oceanroleplay/iorp-gta-archive/README.md

 Thanks to Rockstar Games, Rockstar North

-Thanks to many unknown developers for providing such patches and mods
+Many thanks to developers who provided such patches and mods